nipunravisara/dots/README.md

 - picom: A lightweight compositor for X11.
 - alacritty: GPU accelerated terminal emulator.
 - eww: Elkowar’s Wacky Widgets.
-- ranger: vim-inspired filemanager.
+- ranger: Vim-inspired filemanager.
+- nvim: Hyperextensible Vim-based text editor.
 - rofi: A window switcher, application launcher and dmenu replacement.
-- afetch: Simple system info written in C.
+- pfetch: Simple system info written written in POSIX sh.
+- polybar: Top status bar.
 > **Note:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want.

 ## Screenshots